Vermont Auto Insurance [Rates + Cheap Coverage Guide]

 In Vermont, it is illegal for you to drive without the minimum amount of liability insurance, according to Vermont State Statute Title 23, Chapter 11.

 An organization known as the Insurance Information Institute came up with a list of top 10 states where the highest and lowest percentage of the population were insured.

-At the minimum, you will need liability insurance.
-This covers you if you are in an accident and there is bodily injuries or property damage.
+At the minimum, you will need a liability auto insurance coverage.
+This covers you if you are in an accident and there are bodily injuries or property damage.

 Vermont is an at-fault state.
 This means that if you are at-fault in an accident, you are responsible for paying for any property or personal damage.

 The mandatory amount of insurance a driver must carry in Vermont is as follows: